A toy model for the Drinfeld-Lafforgue shtuka construction: Sheaves and singular support

 and hence $\on{SingSupp}(\CF)$ would contain the conormals to $\ol\CU_1$ at each of its generic points.
 However, since $\CU_1\to \CY_1$ is surjective, these conormals are \emph{not} contained in

 contradicting the assumption on $\on{SingSupp}(\CF)$.

-\sssec{} Let $\CU_2$ be an open subset
+\sssec{} Let $\oCU$ be an open subset

 maximal with respect to the property that the restriction to it of $\CF|_{\CY_1\times X}$ is lisse.
-We claim that $\CU_2$ is of the form $\CY_2\times X$ for some open $\CY_2\subset \CY_1$.
-Once we prove this, we will be able to take $\oCY:=\CY_2$, and thus achieve the reduction claimed in \secref{sss:red open 0}.
+We claim that $\oCU_2$ is all of $\CY_1\times X$.
+Once we prove this, we will be able to take $\oCY:=\CY_1$, and thus achieve the reduction claimed in \secref{sss:red open 0}.

 To prove the desired form of $\CU_2$ we argue as follows.
 By purity,